 This project aims to use AI and Natural Language Processing to improve the speed, responsiveness and learning from the management of healthcare complaints, picking up key issues in individual cases, and recurring patterns across a service or area.

 Phase 2 projects

-Phase 2 is intended to develop and evaluate prototypes of demonstration units and generate early clinical safety/efficacy data.
-Award amounts are uncapped, funding awards are per product, typically for 12-36 months.
+Phase 2 is intended to develop and evaluate prototypes of demonstration units and generate early clinical safety or efficacy data.
+Award amounts are uncapped, funding awards are per product, typically for 12 to 36 months.
 If the Phase 2 project is successful, companies can bid for Phase 3, subject to budget availability.